agormp/sumt/README.md

 Output to terminal and files:
-  -n                    no warning when overwriting files -v                    verbose: more information, longer error messages -q                    quiet: don't print progress indication to terminal window.
-NOTE: also turns
+  -n                    no warning when overwriting files -v                    verbose: show full traceback in the event of failed python execution -q                    quiet: don't print progress indication to terminal window.
+NOTE: also
-                        on the -n option
-  --basename NAME       base name of output files (default: derived from input file)
+                        turns on the -n option --basename NAME       base name of output files (default: derived from input file)

 Estimation of node depths for clock trees: